darkhonor/nginx-php-server/README.md

 NGINX Server with PHP Extensions
 ================================

 This role installs and configures the NGINX Web Server on a system, as well as the PHP 8.1 extensions.
 Options exist whether the server is on an Internet-connected network or on an isolated network.

+This role will also install a new default index.php file in /usr/share/nginx/html that shows the installed PHP extensions.
+This file should be deleted on any further use after you have verified your system is operating correctly.

 Requirements
 ------------